-When the activation state of SCF feature changes, the SCF AS MUST send a NOTIFY to the UE indicating the activation state of SCF as defined in Table 25.
+When the activation state of SCF feature changes, the SCF AS MUST send a NOTIFY to the UE indicating the activation state of SCF as per Section 7.1.12.
+Upon activation of SCF, the SCF AS MUST reset its local call forward counter to zero (0) and provide this value in the NOTIFY.
+The UE MUST set its local call forward count to the value received in the confirmation NOTIFY.